richafnu/Viva/Viva/glint/setup/focus-areas-managers-creating.md

 - Focus Area Status Tracker
   - Indicate if Focus Area progress is *Not Done, Off Track, On Track*, or *Complete*.
   - Note: This area is updated manually.
-Even if a team hasn't achieved the Focus Area, a manager may decide to indicate Complete, indicating that the team is ready to move on to another opportunity.
-This functionality isn't driven by the status of Action Items completion.
+Even if a Focus Area isn't completed, a manager may decide to indicate Complete, indicating that the team is ready to move on to another opportunity.
 - Time Period
   - Indicates the start date for the time period assigned to work on the Focus Area.
 - Visibility
 - Action Items - After Suggested Actions are selected and appear in the **Action Items** section, keep track of team progress by activating the checkmark to indicate completion.
 - Comments - As a manager and their team work toward a Focus Area, they can make notes of progress or roadblocks.
 - Tag someone by name to get feedback or input from a specific person around a Focus Area.
-This also alerts a specific manager to consider using this Focus Area for their own team.
+Tagging also alerts a specific manager to consider using this Focus Area for their own team.

 ## Reordering Focus Areas